ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * If you're upgrading over ssh and not already running byobu/screen/tmux, start byobu:
 `byobu-enable`

+* You may want to record a transcript of the full upgrade so you can refer back to it in case of any errors.
+For more information, please see <https://www.debian.org/releases/stable/i386/release-notes/ch-upgrading.en.html#record-session>.

 * Ensure all 12.04 updates are installed:
 `sudo soup`